Try JustDone

 • No context or personal qualifiers: Humans sprinkle “in my experience,” “often,” or “really,” showing a personal point of view.

-Advice: Vary sentence openers.
+Try to vary sentence openers.
 Use active voice.
-Sprinkle context: “In my last job…” or “Based on my experiment…” Personal touch keeps you uniquely human.
+Also, it's better to sprinkle context: “In my last job…” or “Based on my experiment…” Personal touch keeps you uniquely human.

-Start with variety.
-Mix your sentences—long, short, conversational, active, informal.
+The first thing you need is to make your text sound human.
+To humanize AI output, start with variety.
+Mix your sentences: long, short, conversational, active, informal.
 Read your draft aloud.
 If it feels mechanical, rewrite a few lines in your own voice.

 Add personal anecdotes or reflections.
 Even a short aside like “I had to rethink my approach” personalizes your work.
 Small human details reset the detectors.

 Be cautious with automated grammar tools.
-With Grammarly especially, save a backup draft.
+With Grammarly, save a backup draft.
 After heavy editing, use the original to reintroduce quirks and tone.

-Run multiple detectors, including JustDone AI detector.
-If Turnitin flags while GPTZero doesn’t, it’s a clue.
+One of the most important recommendations is to run multiple checkers, including JustDone AI detector.
+For instance, if Turnitin flags while GPTZero doesn’t, it’s a clue.
 Compare results to isolate what’s tripping each tool.

 Cite clearly.
 Put in-text citations in the main body rather than footnotes, which some tools misunderstand.
 A clear “According to Smith (2020)” is cleaner in AI eyes.

 Treat highlights as feedback, not final judgment.
 Detectors help you refine, not shame.
-If something gets flagged, review it—unless you’re quoting or genuinely writing well, it may just need more “you.”
+If something gets flagged, review it; unless you’re quoting or genuinely writing well, it may just need more “you” and your voice.

 AI detection false positives happen, and they can create real stress for students, writers, and professionals.
-But they’re not verdicts; they’re nudges.
-Mix your sentence structure, inject your experiences, tread carefully with automated edits, and check with multiple tools.
+But they’re not verdicts; consider them as nudges instead.
+I recommend mixing your sentence structure, injecting your experiences, treading carefully with automated edits, and checking with multiple tools.
 When your writing sounds human, you’ll see those false alarms drop.
 And as frustrating as they can be, these moments are just reminders to lean into your unique voice.

-Readable, human writing isn’t an accident; it’s intentional.
+Readable, human writing should not be an accident, because it is still the intentional requirement of any academic.
 Detectors don’t know you, so they don’t see your thought process.
 When your work reflects you, they usually see that too.

 So the next time a detector flags your essay, don’t overreact.
 Read it back, ask yourself if it sounds like you, and tweak until it does.